adamharrison/write-xl/README.md

 1. Not much for base lite.
 2. For libgit2, I had to:
-  * Patch in getloadavg into the build; specifically into src/rand.c.
+  * Patch in getloadavg into the build; specifically into the bottom of src/rand.c.

   ```c
     #include <sys/sysinfo.h>